Notable People

 That matters.
 Randall used television fame to subsidize theatrical seriousness.
 Playbill's obituary of him is useful here because it stresses the National Actors Theatre, which Randall founded in 1991 in an attempt to keep classic plays, actor-centered production, and repertory ambition alive in New York.
 He did not have to spend money and energy creating a classics-oriented company.
 He did it because he wanted a public stage culture that outlived celebrity cycles.

-This second life keeps Randall from being merely a sitcom emblem.
+This second life keeps Randall from being only a sitcom emblem.
 He was an actor whose standards were older than the medium that made him famous.
 The stage was not a nostalgic side interest.
 It was part of how he understood the profession.

 That helps explain the dignity beneath the comic fuss.
 Randall often played exasperation, but he never seemed careless about acting itself.
 He wanted elegance, structure, and continuity in the craft.